Mayan art history, epigraphy, iconography, ethnobotany, ethnozoology and Archaeology

-Cacao is a major food crop for Guatemalan people today; cacao was a major food crop for indigenous Maya people a thousand years ago also.
 Although there are some areas of Guatemala where cacao is common, it can be grown almost anywhere that you provide some shade and enough moisture.
-I have about eight plants outside in my garden and about the same number inside my house at an elevation of about 1300 meters in chilly Guatemala City.
+I originally had about eight plants outside in my garden and about the same number inside my house at an elevation of about 1300 meters in chilly Guatemala City.
 However in two years the tallest and most robust of my seedlings is still only about 1 meter tall, and most are less than that.
 A few are only 40 cm tall, and that is after two years.
 You quickly learn that some areas of the garden the plants grow slowing; ones in pots in deep shade most of the day grew the best so far.
+But we learned that they did not like to be transplanted from the pot to the garden soil.

 pataxte fruit pod

-Pataxte fruit pod
+Pataxte fruit pod, Theobroma bicolor

 cacao_effigy_vessels